VectorSpaceLab/OmniGen/docs/inference.md

 Some important arguments:
 - `guidance_scale`: The strength of the guidance.
 Based on our experience, it is usually best to set it between 2 and 3.
 The higher the value, the more similar the generated image will be to the prompt.
 If the image appears oversaturated, please reduce the scale.
 - `height` and `width`: The height and width of the generated image.
 The default value is 1024x1024.
-OmniGen support any size, but these number must dividid by 16.
+OmniGen support any size, but these number must be divisible by 16.
 - `num_inference_steps`: The number of steps to take in the diffusion process.
 The higher the value, the more detailed the generated image will be.
 - `separate_cfg_infer`: Whether to use separate inference process for CFG guidance.
 If set to True, memory cost will be lower but the generation speed will be slower.
 Default is False.
 - `use_kv_cache`: Whether to use key-value cache.
 Default is True.